sushanthkumarsudarsi/Student-Course-Recommendation-System/README.md

-# Student-Course-Recommendation-System
+🎓 Student Course Recommendation System
+Machine Learning + Streamlit Web App

-Machine Learning based Student Course Recommendation System using Random Forest and Streamlit.
-Predicts the best course for students based on skills and interests.
+This is an end-to-end Machine Learning recommendation system that suggests the best course for a student based on their skills and interests.

+Built using:

+Python

+scikit-learn

+Random Forest Classifier

+Streamlit Web App

+Joblib Model Pipeline